ponchotitlan/radkit-to-grafana-dash/README.md

 *   [Docker](https://docs.docker.com/get-docker/)
 *   [Docker Compose](https://docs.docker.com/compose/install/) (usually included with Docker Desktop)

+> This framework is intended for **Linux-based OS hosts**, and has been successfully tested in `macOS` and various Linux distributions.
+The utilities use `Makefile` targets which are not compatible with Windows systems.

 ### 🔑 Configuration
 #### 1. Add a Remote User to RADKit
 Ensure your Cisco RADKit server has at least one active user in the **Remote Users** section.
 Refer to the [RADKit official documentation - Adding remote users](https://radkit.cisco.com/docs/quick_start_guide.html#adding-remote-users) for details.